Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Other Rules and Agreements That Have a Financial Impact

-Sometimes, rules in polyamory can have nothing to do with money on the surface… but still have a financial impact.
+Sometimes, rules in polyamory can have nothing to do with finances on the surface… but still have a financial impact.
 For example, let’s say you have a nesting partner and you’ve made a rule that says they cannot bring their other partner back to your shared home.
 Unless your metamour can host every single time, this means they will be paying for restaurants, hotels, and so on every time they want to spend time together.
 This can get very expensive very quickly.

-When you discuss and negotiate your relationship agreements with your partner(s), it’s also important to talk about money and how those agreements might have a financial impact on one or both of you – even an unintended one.
+When you discuss and negotiate your relationship agreements with your partner(s), it’s also important to talk about money and how those agreements might have a financial impact on one or both of you—even an unintended one.

 The Person Who Has the Money Has the Power

 Unfortunately, money is power in our current society.
 At a certain point, people who are wealthy enough can get away with pretty much anything they want.
 Now, it’s unlikely that you or any of your partners are billionaires or in the “untouchably wealthy” category, of course.
-However, financial disparities can still cause huge problems in relationships – both polyamorous and monogamous – and in some cases can become coercive or abusive.
+However, financial disparities can still cause huge problems in relationships—both polyamorous and monogamous—and in some cases can become coercive or abusive.

 Several times a week, I see people in polyamorous groups and forums asking a variation of this: “my spouse/partner is hugely controlling and imposes all these rules on me, but they’re also the breadwinner so I can’t leave.”